Past, Present, and Future of Bug Tracking in the Generative AI Era: Historical Evolution and Traditional System of Bug Tracking

 \subsubsection{Challenges of Bug Localization}

 A primary challenge in debugging is the initial task of identifying the root cause of an issue.
-This can be a challenging task, especially in large and complex codebases where developers must sift through a large number of potential culprits to find responsible lines of code \cite{ghosh2019systematic}.
+This task is particularly demanding in complex codebases, where developers must isolate the root cause from a vast number of potential sources \cite{ghosh2019systematic}.
 The difficulty is compounded in modern environments by the distributed and interconnected nature of applications, where issues may traverse multiple system layers and require expertise with a range of specialized tools \cite{ghosh2019systematic}.